suomela/types3/README.md

 ## Setup

+You will need to have Rust.
+Just use [rustup](https://www.rust-lang.org/tools/install) as usual.

-You will need to have Python and [Rust](https://www.rust-lang.org/tools/install).
-Then run:
+You will need to have Python, with Tkinter support.
+On macOS, use [Homebrew](https://brew.sh) for that:

+    brew install python python-tk

+Once everything is set up, you can compile the code and install the relevant Python modules with:

     util/setup.sh